telerik/kendo-ui-core/docs/introduction.md

 #### UI for ASP.NET Core

-[Telerik<sup>®</sup> UI for ASP.NET Core by Progress](http://docs.telerik.com/aspnet-core/introduction) supports the .NET Core runtime.
+[Progress<sup>®</sup> Telerik<sup>®</sup> UI for ASP.NET Core](http://docs.telerik.com/aspnet-core/introduction) supports the .NET Core runtime.
 It includes all Kendo UI Professional components as well as the Kendo UI Tag Helpers that help you configure the Kendo UI widgets using the new Tag Helpers feature in ASP.NET Core.

 * [List of Kendo UI Components]({% slug bundle_supportfor_kendoui_components %})
 * [Browser Support]({% slug wbe_browserand_operating_system_support %})